Alcamo

 Alcamo ([ˈalkamo]; Àrcamu [ˈaɾkamʊ]) is the fourth-largest town and commune of the Province of Trapani, Sicily, with a population of 44.925 inhabitants.
 It is on the borderline with the Metropolitan City of Palermo at a distance of about 50 kilometres from Palermo and Trapani.

 Nowadays the town territory includes an area of 130,79 square kilometres and is the second municipality as for population density in the province of Trapani, after Erice.

 Alcamo is bounded by the Tyrrhenian Sea on the north, Balestrate and Partinico on the east, Camporeale on the south and Calatafimi-Segesta and Castellammare del Golfo on the west.
 Its most important hamlet is Alcamo Marina at about 6 kilometres from the town centre.

 Together with other municipalities it takes part in the Associazione Città del Vino, the movement Patto dei Sindaci, Progetto Città dei Bambini, Rete dei Comuni Solidali and Patto Territoriale Golfo di Castellammare.

 Geography

 Territory

 Alcamo is situated in the middle of the Gulf of Castellammare, at 258 metres above the sea level and at the foot of Mount Bonifato, a calcareous complex 825 metres high.
 At the altitude of 500 metres (near the "Funtanazza") there is the Nature Reserve of Monte Bonifato.

-The territory of Alcamo includes also Alcamo Marina, mainly used as a summer resort.
+The territory of Alcamo also includes Alcamo Marina, mainly used as a summer resort.